Carradice

 Nelson Green, Part # CARNELG- $ 100.00

-Cadet Saddlebag
+Barley Saddlebag

 Like the Nelson, but without the side pockets.
 Otherwise it's identical to the Nelson.
 You can add outside straps for holding a wet jacket after the rain stops.
 Now available in both black with white leather straps as pictured, or in green with brown leather straps, as pictured below.
 See the Barley.